MaureenLLDP/An-Empirical-Study-on-Deep-Learning-Based-Line-Level-Software-Defect-Prediction/README.md

 #### Data Preprocessing

-1. run the command to prepare data for file-level model training.
+1. Run the command to prepare data for file-level model training.
 The output will be stored in `./datasets/preprocessed_data`

     ```
      python preprocess_data.py
     ```

-2. run the command to prepare data for line-level baseline.
+2. Run the command to prepare data for line-level baseline.
 The output will be stored in `./datasets/ErrorProne_data/` (for ErrorProne), and `./datasets/n_gram_data/` (for n-gram)

     ```
      python export_data_for_line_level_baseline.py